 Visiting London with kids is an unforgettable experience, and when planning a trip to London with children, you will want to make the most of the long list of things to do with kids that London has to offer for your little ones.

-Keep this list handy, and make sure to capture their smiles when you surprise them with all the lovely things they will discover in the most fantastic city of all.
+Keep this list with the top things to do in London with kids handy, and make sure to capture their smiles when you surprise them with all the lovely things they will discover in the most fantastic city of all.

 30 things to do in London with kids

-This has to be our number one plan to do in London with kids.
+This has to be our number one plan in our list of things for children in London.
 No matter how old they are, surprise them with a visit to London’s most famous toy store.
 This renowned toy store was established in London over 250 years ago, and it’s a kid’s paradise.
 With six whole levels of interactive fun and hundreds of toys to choose from, we know they will not leave empty-handed.